Bitehack-sPejsy-2022/back/README.md

 "/search_near_point" - it searches for points in 50m epsilon around click on the map

+"/plan_trip" - takes request with POIs required by user and generates trip plans

 <!-- "/generate_pois" - it requires JSON in form of ListOfPois (look at models.py) and returns list of pois generated nearby ones that were already selected -->